 - Sustainable economic development

 The MA in Environmental Studies program requires 42 credit hours, including core courses, an area of specialization or electives, and a capstone.
 View the MA curriculum sheet to learn more.

-We also offer a dual degree program, combining a Master of Arts in Environmental Studies and a Juris Doctor from the Cleveland-Marshall College of Law.
+We also offer a dual degree program, combining a Master of Arts in Environmental Studies and a Juris Doctor from the College of Law.
 Full-time students may earn both degrees in four years, rather than the five years required to earn the degrees separately.

 Careers in Environmental Sustainability

 According to the US Bureau of Labor Statistics, what’s good for the earth may be good for your earnings, with wages in many environmental occupations well above the median annual wage and sometimes more than twice the overall median.
 Employment growth is expected over the next decade.
 Forbes recently recognized jobs in environmental sustainability to be among the fastest growing occupations in the US.

 Graduates of the MA in Environmental Studies program are well-prepared for leadership roles in their communities’ efforts to protect, restore, and sustain environmental quality.
 Our graduates find successful careers in: